-89. Even if we are satisfied that your usual place of abode is outside Australia, you will still be a resident under this test unless we are satisfied that you do not intend to take up residence in Australia.

-90. The term 'residence' in this part of the provision means tax residency.
-Therefore, 'intend to take up residence' is a test concerning your future intentions to make Australia your home.

-91. It will commonly be the case that if your usual place of abode is overseas, you do not have the necessary intention regarding taking up residency in Australia.
-This aspect of the 183-day test excludes people who stay in Australia for longer than 6 months but whose
+- 92. Even if the Commissioner is satisfied that your usual place of abode is outside Australia, you will still be a resident under this test unless the Commissioner is satisfied that you do not intend to take up residence in Australia. - 93.
+The term 'residence' in this part of the provision means tax residency.
+Therefore, 'intend to take up residence' is a test concerning your future intentions to make Australia your home. - 94.
+It will commonly be the case that if your usual place of abode is overseas, you do not have the necessary intention regarding taking up residency in Australia.
+This aspect of the 183-day test does not treat as residents people who stay in Australia for longer than 6 months but whose presence is as a visitor that is, they do not intend to stay in Australia for a long period or to live in a way that would characterise them as residents. - 95.
+The Full Federal Court in Harding observed that even if a person stayed in Australia for a number of years, they may still not be a resident under this test.57 This illustrates that 'intend to take up residence' does not merely mean intend to stay for a long time.
+It means intending to live here in such a manner that you would reside here.

-46 Commissioner of Taxation v Executors of the Estate of Santha Thevy Subrahmanyam [2001] FCA 1836 (Subrahmanyam); Applegate.

-47 Subrahmanyam.
+Commonwealth superannuation fund test

+96. This test treats some Australian government employees working at Australian posts abroad (such as diplomats and officials of the Department of Foreign Affairs and Trade), and their spouses and children under 16 years old, as Australian residents.
+The test only applies to make resident members who are active members (that is, contributing, or are

-48 Jaczenko; Koustrup; Clemens.
+54 Jaczenko; Koustrup; Clemens.

-49 Subrahmanyam.
+55 Subrahmanyam.

-50 Stockton v Commissioner of Taxation [2019] FCA 1679.
+56 Stockton v Commissioner of Taxation [2019] FCA 1679 (Stockton).